requirejs/requirejs/docs/api.md

 ### <a name="moddef">Modifier Definition</a>

-A modifier definition looks like a normal require.def() module definition, but:
+A modifier definition looks like a normal define() module definition, but:

 * require.modify() is used.
 * the target module's name is listed first in the require.modify() call.